PREMIERE: Say Lou Lou's Video for "Nothing But a Heartbeat" Is a Never-ending Dream

 05/15 – Popscene at Rickshaw Stop – San Francisco, CA – TICKETS

-Say Lou Lou’s debut album Lucid Dreaming is out now via Cosmos Music.
+Say Lou Lou’s debut album Lucid Dreaming is out now via Cosmos/Playground Music.

 Kim Taylor Bennett is going to listen to this album all day.
 She’s on Twitter.